wabbitguy/Kobra_Plus/README.md

 13. Use the LCD Prepare-->Levelling-->Auto Level
 14. Firmware Update complete.

+If you want the M117 support, use the DWIN_SET, place that on a black SD card, with the printer power off, insert the card in the LCD SD card slot, power up, updating will require approximately 25 seconds.
+A success message will appear the top of the display.
+Power off, wait 10 seconds, power on.

+Be aware the DWIN_SET is a very colourful display set, not the monochrome look of the stock LCD.

 eSteps for extrusion, any PID tuning may have to be redone

 # Firmware Changes